Last Updated on November 3, 2020

 Tula is a major archaeological site located 75 km (45 miles) north of Mexico City in the town of Tula de Allende, in Hidalgo State.
 Getting from Mexico City to Tula is easily done independently.
 This former Toltec capital is refreshingly free of crowds and touts and is definitely worth a look.

-Getting from Mexico City to Tula.
+Getting From Mexico City To Tula.

 About Ancient Tula

-The earliest evidence of any organized settlement in the immediate area dates from around 400 B.C. and may have once been under political control from Teotihuacan, whose eventual fall laid the way for many other smaller city states.
-Tula, derived from the Nahuatl phrase Tollan Xicocotitlan, started out as a bit of a scrappy outlier in a region dotted with competition.
+The earliest evidence of any organized settlement in the immediate area dates from around 400 B.C.
+This may have been under political control from Teotihuacan, whose eventual fall laid the way for other city-states.
+Tula, derived from the Nahuatl phrase Tollan Xicocotitlan, started out as a scrappy outlier in a region dotted with competition.

-Admission: 70 pesos.
+Admission: 70 pesos

 A small on-site museum displays ceramics, jewelry, metalwork and stone figures from ancient civilizations throughout Mexico.
 Your admission includes entry to the museum and all signs are in Spanish and English.
 Allow 30 minutes for the museum and about 2 hours for the ruins.

 Thankfully, Tula is free of vendors and touts, allowing you to simply enjoy the ruins.
 The lack of visitors also adds to the pleasantness of this site.
 Informative signs throughout the site help you understand aspects of the architecture here.